-In other words, anybody in the world can read the SGGS and churn the Wisdom from it; and anybody can come to a Gurdwara and take the Wisdom of the SGGS.
-Because, the Gurdwara is the school of Sikhi.
-Those who say otherwise are fraud Sikhs!
+In other words, anybody in the world can read the SGGS and churn the Wisdom from it; and anybody can come to a Gurdwara and take the spiritual Wisdom of the SGGS.
+Because, the Gurdwara is the school of Sikhi, NOT meant to be a place of Karankaand, blind Poojaa, or regurgitation of what has been rejected in the Gurbani etc. Those who say otherwise are those self-serving people and Pujaaree who have reduced the UNIQUE and REVOLUTIONARY MESSAGE of the Gurbani to a mere business transactions (ਧੰਧਾ)!

 - ਮਨ ਕੀ ਮਤਿ ਤਿਆਗੀਐ ਸੁਣੀਐ ਉਪਦੇਸੁ ॥੧॥ ਰਹਾਉ ॥: Listen to the Gurmat and renounce the mind’s intellect (corrupt thinking that creates divisions, faulty understanding-ਮਾੜੀ ਸੋਚ …) . ||1||Pause|| (sggs 814).